 Business Planning & Analysis Is the Next Generation of Financial Planning

-Finance leaders are on the clock to establish and bolster these building blocks and secure adequate coordination across the organization.
+Finance leaders are on the clock to establish and bolster these building blocks and secure adequate coordination across the organisation.
 However, their current planning proficiency requires more than a moment of self-assessment.
-Improvements to essential capabilities often need to be implemented “mid-flight,” as the need for financial insights that drive organizational resilience and strategic agility intensifies with each successive disruptive event.
+Improvements to essential capabilities often need to be implemented “mid-flight,” as the need for financial insights that drive organisational resilience and strategic agility intensifies with each successive disruptive event.

 Why business and financial planning requires an upgrade

 The demand for more frequent financial forecasts and enhanced analytics increased as a result of key disruptive events, including the global pandemic, market volatility, supply chain challenges, inflation and rising interest rates.
 This also could be important when companies are undergoing mergers and acquisitions or dispositions.
 The impact of these events, coupled with the current labor market and talent challenges, has intensified the concerns many CFOs have in their teams’ abilities to support and drive critical business decisions.
 Business partners continue to have an even greater need for more astute and frequent strategic insights from their finance partners to be able to anticipate and quantify risks and opportunities so that proactive action plans may be developed.
 Finance organisations that lack the structure, applicable data, and requisite business acumen and analytical capabilities struggle to help business leaders navigate such uncertainty.

 So, what should finance leaders focus on to strengthen their capabilities to achieve the next generation of financial planning?